“Don’t worry. All I’m taking is your life. In exchange, I hope you’ll be my friend, too. I’ve wanted that so badly since the first moment I saw you…”

 I remember on my trip to New Zealand gaping in awe at the glowworms forming their own galaxy on the cave’s ceiling.
 They shine to attract food, and live short lives.
 Once they reach adulthood, they have about three days to lay their eggs before they die.
 Glowworms require specific features to survive: darkness to attract their prey, damp conditions, a horizontal surface from which to hang their “fishing” lines, and a protected environment safe from wind or other predators.
 That they still manage to survive even with these limitations makes their existence incredible.
 We seek them out because of their beauty and rarity.
 Like the glowworms, Juni Taisen’s cast of characters attract us with their ferocity to live.

 Second to surprise me is the plot, predictable as it may be.
-It didn’t take me long to realize the deaths followed a pattern, with the exception of the Dragon who was split into two players.
+It didn’t take me long to realize the deaths followed a pattern, with the exception of Snake.
 There’s little surprise after the first episode in who will die next and the manner in which the story will introduce them.
 Each member provides a bit of first-person perspective and back story, then passes away to push us on to the next contestant.
 If I know who will die and the basic structure of their episodes, then I shouldn’t be interested, should I?

 This is where the writing proves its worth.
 I end up more invested in the manner rather than the matter.
 The style in which they lived and died becomes more the story than the 12th Zodiac Tournament.
 Who cares about the final outcome or the identity of the hands shaping and betting on it?
 They aren’t the point in this fight.
 Who these people are and why they’re here to entertain us are the points to follow.
 Like Rabbit suggests, don’t worry about dying.
 The end will come for us all in one way or another—all we can do is make damn sure we’ve lived lives worth telling before we light the final fuse.